 I used a little washi tape to hold my stencils in place while I lightly pounced the white paint over the stencil.
 Several thin coats are better than one thick coat of paint.
 Offloading paint is the secret to successful stenciling.

 Remove the stencil.
-If you were a little heavy-handed with the paint in any areas, this is when you can remove it.
+If you were a little heavy-handed with the paint in any area, this is when you can remove it.
 If you used chalk type paint, it can be wiped off with a wet rag or you could also lightly sand it off.
 I sometimes do this just to get more of a rustic, shabby chic look.

 When the paint is completely dry, you can finish the board with another coat of varnish.
 That will keep the paint from wearing off.